Divisive social media star Andrew Tate detained in Romania

 Romania’s anti-organized crime agency said in a statement late that four suspects, including two British citizens and two Romanians, were arrested on charges of being part of an organized crime group, human trafficking and rape.

-The agency, DIICOT, said the British citizens recruited women who were subjected to “acts of physical violence and mental coercion,” sexually exploited by group members and forced to perform in pornography intended to reap “important financial benefits.”
+The agency, DIICOT, said the British citizens recruited women who were subjected to “acts of physical violence and mental coercion,” sexually exploited by group members and forced to perform pornographic acts intended to reap “important financial benefits.”

-The statement did not name the Tate brothers.
-Photographs published by Romanian media outlets pictured Tate being led away in handcuffs by masked law enforcement officers.
+The statement didn’t name the Tate brothers.
+Photographs published by Romanian media outlets appeared to show Tate being led away in handcuffs by masked law enforcement officers.

 DIICOT said it identified six people who were sexually exploited by the organized criminal group, and that five homes were raided on Thursday.
 The suspects were detained for 24 hours.